siggame/blog/MegaMinerAI-Rules.md

     Association of Computing Machinery.
 It is a Recognized Student Organization (RSO) at Missouri S&T.

--   **SIG-Game:** Missouri S&T ACM SIG-Game is a special interest group of Missouri S&T’s local chapter of ACM.
+-   **SIG-Game**: Missouri S&T ACM SIG-Game is a special interest group of Missouri S&T’s local chapter of ACM.
 Its purpose is to host MegaMinerAI once per semester.
 This includes logistics involved in hosting the competition, as well as development of software